Ojieide/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - counts the number of directories and sub-directories in the current directory excluding the current and parent directories but includes hidden directories
 12-newest_files - displays the 10 newest files in the current directory, one file per line, sorted from the newest to the oldest
-13-unique - takes a list of words as input and prints only words that appear exactly once in sorted format
+13-unique - takes a list of words as input and prints only words that appear exactly once in sorted format 14-findthatword - Display lines containing the pattern “root” from the file /etc/passwd